-Trump Bans U.S. Funding For Groups That Promote Abortion Overseas
+Trump Bans U.S. Funding For Groups That 'Promote' Abortion Overseas

 What do supporters of the policy say?

 Anti-abortion groups like the Family Research Council and the U.S. Conference of Catholic Bishops argue that aid organizations that are willing to comply with the policy will spring up to fill any gaps that result.
 And they say the policy is needed to ensure that U.S. taxpayers are not supporting abortions overseas.
-Arina Grossu of the Family Research Council says, "There's a fungability factor.
+Arina Grossu of the Family Research Council says, "There's a fungibility factor.
 The only way to protect taxpayer money from going for abortion is by reinstating the Mexico City policy."